qudo-code/obsidian-vault/Private/Computer/Arch Linux/Install Guide.md

 6. Optional install Nvidia drivers `sudo pacman -S nvidia nvidia-utils`
 7. Launch with `startx` and go through the first time setup.
 Make Alt your mod key imo.
 8. Locate `~/.config/i3/config`  and edit the following.
 These are the important edits or you alternatively copy/paste my whole config linked below.
-	1. Change `$mod + d` command to be similar to the one in my i3wm config so it uses `rofi
+	1. Change `$mod + d` command to be similar to the one in my i3wm config so it uses `rofi.
 	2. Change `$mod + Enter` to open xterm with better theme.
 	3. Use font we installed by adding/uncommenting `font pango:DejaVu Sans Mono 12`
 #### [[My i3wm Config]]